darkreader/darkreader/BUILDING.md

 1. Follow the installation steps on [brew.sh](https://brew.sh/).  _(Skip this step if you already have homebrew)_

-2. After installing homebrew, execute this script below in a terminal to install the packages.
+2. After installation, run this script below in a terminal.

 ```sh
 brew install node git